 Nicolò Dal Bello

-Investigating the translinguistic turn of Edith Bruck and Giorgio Pressburger, the project fits into a broader phenomenon of intellectual migration that involved Hungarian authors forced into exile and for whom Italy represented not only a refuge, but also a linguistic and cultural space in which to redefine their identity as writers.
-The comparison with other Hungarian authors in exile – Sándor Márai, Ágota Kristóf – will highlight the uniqueness of the Italian language and translinguism as tools to reconnect with their own “inner Pannonia.”
-The aim is to show how adopting Italian as a literary language for Edith Bruck and Giorgio Pressburger was the culmination of an artistic and cultural evolution capable of overcoming a “writing of the limits” typical of exile.
+By investigating the translinguistic turn of Edith Bruck and Giorgio Pressburger, the project is framed within a broader phenomenon of intellectual migration involving Hungarian authors forced into exile, for whom Italy represented not only a refuge but also a linguistic and cultural space in which to redefine their writerly identity.
+A comparison with other exiled Hungarian authors – Sándor Márai, Ágota Kristóf – will highlight the uniqueness of the Italian language and of translinguism as a tool to reconnect with their own "inner Pannonia."
+The aim is to demonstrate how the adoption of Italian as a literary language by Edith Bruck and Giorgio Pressburger was the result of an artistic and cultural evolution able to transcend a "writing of limits" typical of exile.

-Comparative literatures; contemporary Italian literature; Hungarian literature; literary theory.
+Comparative literature; contemporary Italian literature; Hungarian literature; literary theory.